brauni/mqtt-gateway/README.md

 The main features of the mqtt-gateway are:
 - Receive data from temperature sensors under the topic `"sensor/temperature/"` and write them to an SQLite database on an usb drive, located at `"usb_drive_path"` in `config.json`.
 - On receiveing a `"get"` command under the topic `"datalogger/temperature"` repeat all stored and valid temperature sensor values under the same topic.

+Build for Raspberry-Pi Zero using Cross
+Install docker engine.
+Use command  `"cross run --target arm-unknown-linux-gnueabihf"` to build for raspberry-pi zero target.